elast0ny/shared_memory/README.md

 # MemFile

-A simple Rust wrapper around memory mapped "files".
+A simple Rust wrapper around memory mapped "files" for Linux and Windows.